204 Hardy Street, Nelson

 Strengthening work has begun upstairs

-The building will be strengthened in two stages – the first stage is part funded by Heritage EQUIP and aims to achieve at least 34% NBS, while completion of the second stage will see the building achieve 70% NBS.
-Breaking the work into two makes it less of a strain financially, and less disruptive for the restaurant.
+The building was strengthened in two stages – the first stage was part funded by Heritage EQUIP and aimed to achieve at least 34% NBS, while completion of the second stage saw the building achieve 70% NBS.
+Breaking the work into two made it less of a strain financially, and less disruptive for the restaurant.

 - tying the concrete parapets to the structural steel in the roof